-So as you can see, I’ve had quite a big success with Vert Shock – I am now finally able to dunk, and it’s all thanks to this excellent program.
+So as you can see, I’ve had quite a big success with Vert Shock.

 I hope this combo will give me the ultimate results so I’d be able to dunk on demand and become truly unstoppable under the rim.

-It’s one of the top vertical jump programs of today, and it makes such a huge difference in your ability to explode on the court.
+It’s one of the top vertical jump programs in the game right now and it can make a huge difference in your explosiveness on the court.

-And while it’s not easy, it’s very much worth it, because it gives you an enormous edge over your competition.Anyone who’s serious about stepping up his game should take advantage of this program.
+And while it’s not easy, it’s very much worth it because it gives you a huge edge over your competition.Anyone who’s serious about stepping up his game should take advantage of this program.

 Vert Shock will help you become faster, stronger, and it will give you a real shot at being able to throw down that dunk you’ve always wanted.